-In the past and still to this date many people decide to replace their wooden flooring by the first (or more in depth) signs of wear and tear, imperfections and damages.
-People often come to us at the Floor Sanding St Albans office asking for the price of new materials and the charges of the lifting of the old and installing of the new materials in their home or working place.
-Well, before starting to explain the details to them, we often ask why don’t they get a professional inspection from experts and see if their floor actually doesn’t have the potential to look like a brand new with the help of the sanding service.
-And then we often get asked what sanding stands for.
+In the past and still to this date many people decide to replace their wooden floors by the first signs of wear and tear, imperfections and damages.
+People often come to our office asking for the price of new materials and the charges of the lifting of the old and installing of the new materials in their home or working place.
+Well, before starting to explain the details to them, we often ask why don’t they get a professional inspection from experts and see if their floor actually doesn’t have the potential to look like a brand new with the help of the wood floor sanding service.
+And then we often get asked what sanding means.
 Sanding is the treatment, which will change the life of your old and tired floor, often the best solution recommended!
 Here is more about the service.